ctcherry/tlself/README.md

 ## Configuration

-Both the listening and backend TCP connections are configurable.
+Both the listening and backend TCP connections are configurable via environment variables.

 * `LISTEN` - The IP address and port that the proxy should listen on to make TLS connections, default is 127.0.0.1:443
 * `BACKEND` - The IP address and port that the proxy should send incoming unencrypted connections to, default is 127.0.0.1:80